syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/Getting-Started.md

 # Getting Started

 [!IMPORTANT] Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your WindowsForms application to use our components.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Windows Forms application to use our components.

 This section provides a quick overview for working with the pivot chart for WinForms.
 Walk through the entire process of creating a simple PivotChart.